Do you plan to learn Kanji soon in the future? Are you looking for a good Kanji book to study?

 3. KANJI Look & Learn (512 Kanji)

-This book introduces you most Kanji out of the three books.
+This book introduces you to most Kanji out of the three books.
 (512 Kanji).

 The book itself doesn’t offer any exercises.
 You will have to purchase the workbook for practicing Kanji you’ve learned.
 So, this is the most expensive option if you buy both the book and the workbook.